 Age Factor

-If you’re 50 or older, the grid rules could be particularly beneficial to your case.
+If you’re 50 or older, the grid rules could particularly benefit your case.
 The SSA considers individuals around this age to be approaching “advanced age,” making it somewhat easier to qualify for disability benefits.

 Education Level